-In this illustration, the 3-horse has clearly dominated the wagering with half of the pool before takeout - $500 in this case - settling on his chances to win.
-We can surely expect the 3 to be an overwhelming favorite, but first let’s factor in a standard takeout percentage of 15% at a major track like Belmont Park for a win bet.
+In this illustration, the 3-horse has clearly dominated the wagering with half of the pool before takeout – $500 in this case – settling on his chances to win.
+We can surely expect the 3 to be an overwhelming favourite, but first, let’s factor in a standard takeout percentage of 15% at a major track like Belmont Park for a winning bet.
 The host track collects takeout from every pool on every race because, hey, they’ve got to make money too. $1000 minus 15% ($150) equals $850.

 How Money Bet Translates To Wagering Odds

 Now calculating the win odds on each wagering interest is a simple matter.
 Just take the total pool minus takeout ($850) and divide by the amount wagered on each horse.

 For example, for the 1-horse, take $850/$110, which is equal to $7.72.
 This means that for every dollar wagered on the 1-horse, the bettor would receive $7.72.
 This payout includes the $1 wagered plus $6.72 in profit.
 Odds are always expressed as a fraction on the tote board, so in this case, the 1-horse would be represented as 6/1 with the bettor pleasantly surprised to rake in an additional 72 cents if the bet were successful.
 The table below illustrates what the win odds would look like for the five horses in this field:

 |Horse #||Win Odds|